 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, jobs for television, video and motion picture camera operators are projected to increase 11% over the 10-year period from 2014-2024.
-In May, 2015, the median annual salary for this group was $49,080.
+According to the U.S. Bureau of Labor Statistics, jobs for television, video, motion picture and camera operators are projected to increase 14% over the 10-year period from 2019-2029.
+In May, 2019, the median annual salary for this group was $55,160.

 Prospective cameramen should be trained in practical and theoretical aspects of angles, editing and shot composition.
 Because of the increasing use of digital camera work, computer skills are of prime importance in any training program.
 The use of editing software and processing should be emphasized.
 Production preparation, lighting, cinematography, camera operation and post-production processes should be covered.
 Additionally, gaining work experience at a college television studio or interning at a small station or independent production company provides exceptional practical training.